 - Are married and or reside with dependent children

-All first-year students must have either a housing contract or a granted waiver request on file with the Office of Residential Life.
+All first-year students must have either a housing contract or a granted waiver request on file with Housing and Residence Life.
 Failure to have a granted housing waiver on file will result in a room charge being placed on the student’s account.

 Please submit a First-Year Requirement Waiver if you meet any of the above exemption criteria.
-These forms are available in the Residential Life office (Commons Building) or by downloading the form from this site.
+These forms are available in the Housing and Residence Life office (Commons Building) or by downloading the form from this site.

 Thank you making Missouri Western your home away from home!
 Being a transfer student, you may have already experienced on-campus living at a different institution.
 To complement your academic learning, there are a number of housing options that transfer students can choose from.
 Transfer students can live in any of our residence hall communities, except for Scanlon Hall first through third floors.

 All MWSU students residing in the residence halls are required to provide a completed Health History Form, the Tuberculosis Risk Assessment Form and Immunization Documentation Form.
 The deadline for the completion is June 1st before registration and orientation.
 These forms are to be completed before moving into the residence halls.
 Students must submit proof of these immunizations and tests to the Esry Student Health Center.